is8ac/aural2/paper/aural2.md

 the series of MFCCs of audio, and the second taking the output of the first and producing an embedding of the user\'s intent.
 Both LSTMs have a state of size 64.
-As each LSTM is passing both the RNN's information and the state of its memory foreword, a total of 256 float32s are being passed forward in each iteration.
+As each LSTM is passing both the RNN's information and the state of its memory forward, a total of 256 float32s are being passed forward in each iteration.

 # Architecture